cyrex562/imgui-rs/docs/EXAMPLES.md

 _(You may browse this at https://github.com/ocornut/imgui/blob/master/docs/EXAMPLES.md or view this file with any Markdown viewer)_

-## Dear ImGui: Examples
+## Dear Imgui: Examples

 **The [examples/](https://github.com/ocornut/imgui/blob/master/examples) folder example applications (standalone, ready-to-build) for variety of platforms and graphics APIs.** They all use standard backends from the [backends/](https://github.com/ocornut/imgui/blob/master/backends) folder (see [BACKENDS.md](https://github.com/ocornut/imgui/blob/master/docs/BACKENDS.md)).

-The purpose of Examples is to showcase integration with backends, let you try Dear ImGui, and guide you toward integrating Dear ImGui in your own application/game/engine.
+The purpose of Examples is to showcase integration with backends, let you try Dear Imgui, and guide you toward integrating Dear Imgui in your own application/game/engine.
-**Once Dear ImGui is setup and running, run and refer to `ImGui::ShowDemoWindow()` in imgui_demo.cpp for usage of the end-user API.**
+**Once Dear Imgui is setup and running, run and refer to `Imgui::ShowDemoWindow()` in imgui_demo.cpp for usage of the end-user API.**

 You can find windows binaries for some of those example applications at: http://www.dearimgui.org/binaries